University 18 Yrs + | Britain & Europe

 The Labour Party has shifted its position to move closer to the Conservatives on Europe without actually adopting any strongly Eurosceptic positions and without supporting a referendum.
 Douglas Alexander, the former Shadow Foreign Secretary, in a speech to Chatham House, the international affairs think tank, in January 2013, was cautious and mainly talked about the need for EU reform.
 The Liberal Democrats have remained pro-Europe, though Nick Harvey is an exception and voted against the Maastricht Treaty.
 Current leader Jeremy Corbyn is criticised for being inconsistent on his approach to the EU and for his lacklustre efforts during the campaign.
 The Liberal Democrats have now placed themselves as the party for the “Europe” that will help to guide the government through Brexit without harming the UK.

-Europe is not necessarily the issue attracting voters to UKIP.
+At that time, Europe was not necessarily the issue attracting voters to UKIP.
 MORI found that they saw immigration, crime and unemployment more important and a general disengagement from established parties, accentuated by the expenses scandal, as important.
-The current leader of UKIP, Paul Nuttall, will need to find a new role for UKIP since the UK voted to leave the EU.
+The current leaders of UKIP will need to find a new role for UKIP since the UK voted to leave the EU.
+The party has also been damaged by infighting and saw it’s support collapse in the 2019 European Elections following the creation of The Brexit Party, led by their old leader Nigel Farage.

 A large part of the press, including all the Conservative supporting newspapers, has moved to a Eurosceptic position, not found among the press of other European countries.